salsify/broccoli-css-modules/README.md

 ##### `postcssOptions`
 A hash of options that will be passed directly through to the PostCSS processor.
 This allows the use of e.g. custom syntax in the processed files.

+#### `onModuleResolutionFailure`
+A function that will be invoked when a referenced module cannot be found.
+Receives three arguments:
+ - `failure`: details of why the lookup failed, if applicable
+ - `modulePath`: the path specified to locate the module
+ - `relativeTo`: the absolute path of the importing module

+#### `onImportResolutionFailure`
+A function that will be invoked when an imported symbol is not exported by the target module.
+Receives three arguments:
+ - `symbol`: the unresolved identifier for which an import was attempted
+ - `modulePath`: the path specified to locate the containing module
+ - `fromFile`: the absolute path of the importing module